aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-specific-object-name/_index.md

 ```
 The `VectorLayer.Convert` method does the heavy lifting: it reads the source GeoJSON, applies the options defined above, and writes a TopoJSON file with the custom object name.

+## How to Handle Large GeoJSON Files
+When working with massive GeoJSON datasets, keep the following tips in mind:

+- **Path Errors** – Use `Path.Combine` to build file paths safely and avoid missing separators.
+- **Memory Management** – For very large GeoJSON files, increase the process’s memory limit or stream the data instead of loading it all at once.
+- **Object Name Conflicts** – Ensure `DefaultObjectName` is unique within the TopoJSON file; duplicate names can cause overwrites.

+These practices help you **handle large GeoJSON files** efficiently while converting them to TopoJSON.

 ## Common Issues & Tips
 - **Path Errors** – Ensure the directory strings end with a path separator (`\` or `/`) or use `Path.Combine` for safety.
 - **Large Files** – For very large GeoJSON files, consider increasing the process’s memory limit or streaming the data.